-At Oughtrington Community Primary School we promote high standards of language and literacy by working with pupils to help them to speak well, write proficiently and develop a love of literature through reading for enjoyment.
-We follow the 2014 National Curriculum for English; planning activities to encourage our pupils to reach their potential and aspire to greater heights.
+At Oughtrington Primary School we promote high standards of language and literacy by working with pupils to help them to speak well, write proficiently and develop a love of literature through reading for enjoyment.
+We follow the 2014 National Curriculum for English using the ‘Literacy Counts’ read to write scheme to support our planning and assessment.
+Our aim is to encourage our pupils to reach their potential and aspire to greater heights.

-Drama is used across the curriculum.
+Drama is used across the curriculum as a way of developing children’s speaking and listening skills.
 Children are given opportunities to improvise, devise and script drama for one another and a range of audiences.
-All classes perform for others in our weekly class assemblies, and the KS1 Christmas Production and Year 6 End of Year Production are highlights of the school year.
+Children have opportunities to perform during the KS1 Christmas Production, Harvest festival, PAN Arts Performance and Year 6 End of Year Production, which are highlights of the school year.

 Comprehension skills are developed during weekly discussions with the teacher and pupils in shared, guided or individual reading sessions.
 These activities allow the children opportunities to respond to texts they have read themselves or texts, at a higher level, that they have listened to.
 All pupils are encouraged to read widely across both fiction and non-fiction to develop knowledge of themselves and the world in which they live.

-We aim to foster a love of reading by promoting good reading role models, including our reading mentors, and celebrating reading with events such as World Book Day.
+We aim to foster a love of reading by promoting good reading role models and celebrating reading with events such as World Book Day.
 Reading for pleasure is promoted throughout the school with pupils encouraged to read from a wide range of banded and ‘real’ books in class and to visit our well-stocked library to read and borrow books.
 We hold regular Book Fairs to provide opportunity for parents and carers to share books with their children.